MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Deployment.md

 ms.topic: article
 ms.service: "dynamics365-business-central"
 ms.author: edupont
-ms.date: 10/01/2019
+ms.date: 12/11/2019
 ---
 # Deployment of [!INCLUDE[prodlong](../developer/includes/prodlong.md)]

-The topics in the Deployment section are intended to help an administrator configure a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution online or on-premises.
+The topics in the Deployment section are intended to help a partner prepare a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution for a customer online or on-premises.

 ## Take prospects and customers online